Lady Adelaide Ida Curzon

 M, #28479, b.
 13 November 1894, d.
 17 April 1937

-Consanguinity Index=0.4%
+Consanguinity Index=0.44%

-Hugo William Cecil Denison, 4th Earl of Londesborough was born on 13 November 1894.2 He was the son of Sir William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.2 He married Marigold Rosemary Joyce Lubbock, daughter of Edgar Lubbock and Amy Myddelton Peacock, on 4 September 1935.1 He died on 17 April 1937 at age 42.2
+Hugo William Cecil Denison, 4th Earl of Londesborough was born on 13 November 1894.2 He was the son of William Francis Henry Denison, 2nd Earl of Londesborough and Lady Grace Adelaide Fane.2 He married Marigold Rosemary Joyce Lubbock, daughter of Edgar Lubbock and Amy Myddelton Peacock, on 4 September 1935.1 He died on 17 April 1937 at age 42.2

-Hugo William Cecil Denison, 4th Earl of Londesborough was educated at Wellington College, Wellington, New Zealand.2 He gained the rank of Captain in the service of the 1st Life Guards.2 He fought in the First World War between 1914 and 1918.2 He succeeded to the title of 4th Viscount Raincliffe of Raincliffe, in the North Riding, co.
-Yorks [U.K., 1887] on 12 September 1920.2 He succeeded to the title of 5th Baron Londesborough [U.K., 1850] on 12 September 1920.2 He succeeded to the title of 4th Earl of Londesborough, in the North Riding, co.
-Yorks [U.K., 1887] on 12 September 1920.2 On his death, his earldom and viscountancy became extinct.2
+He was educated at Wellington College, Wellington, New ZealandG.2 He gained the rank of Captain in the 1st Life Guards.2 He fought in the First World War between 1914 and 1918, where he was wounded three times.2 He succeeded as the 4th Viscount Raincliffe of Raincliffe, in the North Riding, co.
+Yorks [U.K., 1887] on 12 September 1920.2 He succeeded as the 4th Earl of Londesborough, in the North Riding, co.
+Yorks [U.K., 1887] on 12 September 1920.2 He succeeded as the 5th Baron Londesborough, in the East Riding, co.
+York [U.K., 1850] on 12 September 1920.2 On his death, his earldom and viscountancy became extinct.2

 Child of Hugo William Cecil Denison, 4th Earl of Londesborough and Marigold Rosemary Joyce Lubbock